 Naxos is the best choice for those seeking adventure.
 This city is an island in the Cyclades and has plenty of thrilling activities to choose from.
 Tourists can experience windsurfing, horseback riding, hiking, and diving into a deep-sea wreck.
 With plenty to do, you’ll have a full itinerary ready for Naxos.

 While there are a lot of cities to choose from, there are also a lot of points of interest to visit in Greece too.
 While some may be a museum, others that we will highlight below are some of the country’s infamous islands.

-As we stated, the Acropolis is in Athens and one of the busiest tourist spots in the city.
+As we stated, the Acropolis of Athens is one of the busiest tourist spots in the city.
 The ancient temples stand in ruins but are preserved and open to visitors.
 The Parthenon is the most famous feature of the Acropolis and it is built from various columns.
-The Archeological Promenade is the best walking path to see the Acropolis and it is 2.5 kilometers (1 ½ miles) long.
+The Archeological Promenade is the best walking path to see the Acropolis and it’s 2.5 kilometers (1 ½ mile) long.

 Mykonos is another stunning island location in Greece, which has more colorful architecture and is famous for its lively nighttime activities in Mykonos Town.
 There are numerous sandy beaches along the coast and is host to numerous resorts.
 More recently, Mykonos has grown to become very popular with international celebrities.